JaKooLit/NixOS-Hyprland/README.md

 > [!IMPORTANT]
+> The install scripts assume a clean installation of NixOS or the understanding that it will replace any existing configuraiton
+> It will not merge into an existing NixOS configuraiton.
+You can use the code from this respository to do so on your own

 > By default, all packages set to install are from NixOS stable channel.
 Note Hyprland to be installed will be of OLD version
+>

 - 25 Feb 2025 - I am really tired of baby sitting Unstable Channel.
 NixOS unstable d Most UNSTABLE Distro I have tried.
 If you are new to NixOS, stay on stable channel.
 However, if you wish to use unstable channel, you need to adjust `flake.nix` , `hosts/host/packages-fonts.nix`, `hosts/host/config.nix` before running the install.sh